drivendataorg/wind-dependent-variables/1st_Place/README.md

 # Introduction

 Commands and their explanations are listed below.
-Pre-computed model weights corresponding to the best epoch in each fold (not greater than max value specified in settings in each "run.py" file) as well as intermediate predictions for val and test (.npy) can be downloaded to `DOC/models` from `s3://drivendata-competition-radiant-earth/1st_place/`.
+Pre-computed model weights corresponding to the best epoch in each fold (not greater than max value specified in settings in each "run.py" file) as well as intermediate predictions for val and test (.npy) can be downloaded to `DOC/models` from a private s3 bucket.
+To request access, please [contact us](https://www.drivendata.org/contact/).
 3rd party weights can be downloaded to `DOC/weights_3rd_party` from the link provided in "INFO.md".

 The best submission (LB 6.2558) is an ensemble of 51 models.
 A smaller ensemble of 22 models achieves similar performance (LB 6.3046).
 These models are specified in `ensemble_v2.py`.
 See `reports/DrivenData-Competition-Winner-Documentation-1st.pdf` for additional solution details.
 Practical tips for using subsets of the winning model are outlined in `DOC/meta/STEPS_TO_REPRODUCE.sh`.